 Good quality and accessible information in these areas is important to support the most fair, efficient and effective provision of education and training to meet the needs of both individuals and employers.

 In April 2019, we published our paper “Exploring the public value of statistics about post-16 education and skills in England” in which we identified many areas where statistics and data services are being developed to meet a diverse range of user needs.
-For example, the Department for Education are improving their published statistics about further education and apprenticeships in response to identified user needs, and stakeholders spoke highly about the quality and value of data about many parts of the higher education system.

 Contact: Louisa McCutcheon